domlee590/TradingBotApp/README.md

 If you don't like your bot, you can just delete it and create a new one.

 The Python script is currently configured to run exclusively on the Replit platform while connected to the Heroku database.
+IT IS LOCATED IN /lib/assets/python/paperTradingIter2.py, VIEW IF YOU WISH.
 It can be configured to run on any platform as long as the modules are properly installed and the database credentials are updated to whatever the app itself is using.
 For example if you are using a local database and running the script locally, you will need to update the database credentials to match your localhost.